 Class Web Site: The focus of the course’s online activity will be this website.
 You will become an author to the blog of this site, posting your assignments.
 After week 5 or 6 you will begin to build and post your work to your own site, but your blog posts will also cross feed to this site as well.
 Posts at that point will exist on both the course site and your personal site.
 Commenting on posts should primarily occur on the course site.

 You will be engaging work in this class through a number of activities:

 - Blogging: Almost all the work you complete will be submitted through your blog and into the course blog.
-A check list of good blogging activities are described in this form.
+A discussion of good blogging practice, quality and activities will be examined.